SichangHe/curriculum_vitae/index.md

 Durham, NC

-– In addition to studies in Data Science, completed many courses in Computer Science and Mathematics, eﬀectively
+– In addition to studies in Data Science, completed many courses in Computer Science and Mathematics, effectively

 emulating a triple major.